KDE/ghostwriter/README.md

     - [Discount](http://www.pell.portland.or.us/~orc/Code/discount/)
     - [cmark](https://github.com/jgm/cmark)

 The best part is that *ghostwriter* is entirely free and open source.
-No longer do you have to look at your friend's stylish Mac OS X Markdown editors with envy.  *ghostwriter* competitively provides the same style and functionality as many other famous editors for none of the cost.
+No longer do you have to look at your friend's stylish Mac OS X Markdown editors with envy.  *ghostwriter* competitively provides the same style and functionality as many other famous editors for both Windows and Linux.

 Screenshots
 ===========